Congratulations to the Class of 2013!

 Professional Electives - Get a Business Minor or Design Your Own Concentration

 The ECE program includes a 12 hour professional elective stem which allows the student to design a concentration or earn a minor so as to enhance his/her competitiveness in the job market, expand his/her leadership or business capabilities, and/or better prepare for graduate or professional school.
 Of the minors available at Bradley, those offered by the Foster College of Business Administration are the most popular.
 Students have also used their professional electives to design concentrations in alternative energy, biomedical engineering, international studies, pre-law, and robotics.
 See the document Professional Elective Stem for more information concerning the electives.

 The baccalaureate program in electrical engineering is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, ABET Inc., 111 Market Place, Suite 1050, Baltimore, MD 21202.

-If you would like to visit the ECE Department and meet with Dr. Brian Huggins, the chairman of the Department, email him at firstname.lastname@example.org or call him at 309-677-2732.
+The ECE Department Chair, Dr. In Soo Ahn would like to invite you to visit Bradley University and the ECE Department.
+If you would like to contact or visit the ECE Department call him at 309-677-2734 or email at firstname.lastname@example.org.
 You can also contact the Admissions Office to schedule a campus visit.
-Dr. Huggins will explain the profession and the job market, give a tour of the facilities, and explain the new curriculum which now includes a design project in every year of the program of study including a 3 semester capstone design project.
+We will be pleased to explain the profession and the job market, give a tour of the facilities, and explain the new curriculum which now includes a design project in every year of the program of study including a 3 semester capstone design project.